 (3) Termination - Within 30 days of termination of an IAR, Form U-5 is to be filed in accordance with the form instructions.
 Form U-5 is to clearly state the reason(s) for termination.
 This form is to be filed directly with CRD in accordance with its procedures.

 The filing fee for each IAR is $25.
 This fee is to be paid directly to CRD.
-There is no annual renewal fee for an IAR.
+An annual renewal fee of $25 is due in December of each year and the payment of this fee will keep the IAR registration in effect during the next calendar year.

 At this time there is no requirement to provide fingerprint cards.